MISP/misp-website/content/download.md

 ### Docker containers

 - Production ready [docker images for MISP and MISP-modules](https://github.com/misp/misp-docker) are maintained by Stefano Ortolani from VMware.
-Images are regularly pushed to [Docker Hub](https://hub.docker.com/r/ostefano/misp-docker) and a blog post with step by step instruction is available [here](https://blogs.vmware.com/security/2023/01/how-to-deploy-a-threat-intelligence-platform-in-your-data-center.html).
+Images are regularly pushed to MISP GitHub Package [registry](https://github.com/orgs/MISP/packages) and a blog post with step by step instruction is available [here](https://blogs.vmware.com/security/2023/01/how-to-deploy-a-threat-intelligence-platform-in-your-data-center.html).
 - [A (nearly) production ready Dockered MISP](https://github.com/coolacid/docker-misp) is maintained by Jason Kendall (Coolacid).
 - [Docker image focused on high performance and security based on CentOS Stream 8](https://github.com/NUKIB/misp) is maintained by National Cyber and Information Security Agency of the Czech Republic.